Lamination Stacks Of Industrial Motor Cores in China

 Design and Manufacture Compound Die

 Wire-EDM enables us to create intricate shapes and contours in the die components, ensuring the highest precision and repeatability.
-Then, our skilled craftsmen utilize state-of-the-art grinders to fine-tune the die surfaces, resulting in flawless finishes and optimal performance.
+Then, our skilled craftsmen utilize grinders to fine-tune the die surfaces, resulting in flawless finishes and optimal tooling performance.

 compound die